jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     # False is not None
     # None is None

-* then add a failing line
+* then I add a failing line

   .. code-block:: python